Military parades in North Korea: 2017

 In 2017, the parade celebrated the 105th anniversary of the birth of the Kim Il Sung.
-During the parade, a new unit of Korean People's Army Special Operation Force wearing modern combat gear, including night-vision goggles and plate carriers, marched along with elements of the Korean People's Army in a parade on the 105th anniversary of the birth of the founder of North Korea Kim Il-sung in Pyongyang.
+During the parade, a new unit of Korean People's Army Special Operation Force wearing modern combat gear, including night-vision goggles and plate carriers, marched along with elements of the Korean People's Army in a parade on the 105th anniversary of the birth of the founder of North Korea Kim Il Sung in Pyongyang.
 Korean Central Television compared the new unit to the U.S. Navy SEALs and they described it with the name Lightning Commandos.
-The Pukkuksong-2 and the Hwasong-12 were unveiled at the parade.
+The Pukguksong-2 and the Hwasong-12 were unveiled at the parade.
 Delegations from socialist parties attended the festivities, including a delegation of the Party of Socialists of the Republic of Moldova led by MP Grigore Novac.

 The columns of the troops are as follows: